Posts

 Jose Teves Pastor, born on April 30, 1875, in Dumaguete, Negros Oriental, was a notable politician who served as a mayor of Dumaguete.
 While historical records can sometimes be intricate, information indicates that a "Mayor Jose Teves" was responsible for initiating significant public works projects in Dumaguete during his tenure.
 He was the son of José Pastor y Meléndez and Fausta Villamil Teves .
 He had siblings Manuel Teves Pastor, Concepcion Teves Pastor, Carmen Pastor de Llanderal, and Agapito Teves Pastor.
 He also had half-siblings, including Pastora Teves Pastor, Angela Teves Pastor, Aurora T. Pastor -Larena,Maria Mariquita Pastor -Teves, Ramon Teves Pastor and Manuela Teves Pastor This indicates a strong family connection between the Teves and Pastor names.
 One of his notable early projects as mayor was the establishment of health care centers in various areas of Dumaguete, including Piapi, Daro, and Taclobo.
 His efforts extended to broader infrastructure development...

-The Life and Legacy of Don Juan Montenegro y Trasmonte of Bais, Negros Oriental
+The Life and Legacy of Don Juan Montenegro y Vera of Bais, Negros Oriental

 Image

-A Legacy Rooted in Honor: The Life and Legacy of Don Juan Montenegro y Trasmonte of Bais, Negros Oriental By : Prof. Penn T.Larena ,MPA,MA In the rich and storied landscape of Negros Oriental’s history, few names carry the weight of tradition, leadership, and legacy like that of Don Juan Montenegro y Trasmonte .
+A Legacy Rooted in Honor: The Life and Legacy of Don Juan Montenegro y Vera of Bais, Negros Oriental By : Prof. Penn T.Larena ,MPA,MA In the rich and storied landscape of Negros Oriental’s history, few names carry the weight of tradition, leadership, and legacy like that of Don Juan Montenegro y Vera .
 A man of heritage and vision, he stood at the crossroads of colonial legacy and Filipino self-governance in the early 20th century, steering the province with dignity and foresight during a transformative era.
-Born into a family of stature and influence in Bais City , families woven into the aristocratic and economic fabric of the island.
-The Montenegros were known not only for their haciendas and wealth but also for their civic involvement and loyalty to public service.
+He is the son of Don Joaquin Brabo Montenegro, married to Luciana Vera, was born into a prominent and influential family in Bais City.
+The Montenegro family was well-known for their wealth from their haciendas, as well as their dedication to civic involvement and public service.
 During the transformative years of the American Occupation in the Philippines, Don Juan Montenegro emerged as one of the most respected Filipino leaders in Negros Oriental .
-Appo...
+Appoi...

 Historical Development of the Railway System in Bais City Negros Oriental Philippines